 The SDK also sends events for data collected about end-user activity in the app and end-user interaction with WalkMe campaigns.

-The data collected charts the path of the end-users’ journey in the app, and provides the basis for WalkMe Mobile’s powerful AI capabilities, including AI Predictions and Happy Moments.
+The data collected charts the path of the end-users’ journey in the app, and provides the basis for understanding the end user and contextualizing the WalkMe experience.

 Customers can use the WalkMe Mobile SDK API to define User Attributes, send custom events (API Goals), trigger campaigns or use their callbacks.